urbit/docs/arvo/clay/permissions.md

 Example:

-Here's a generic thread that sends the given `task:clay` and receives a gift which it just prints to the dojo.
+Here's a generic thread that sends the given `task` and receives a `gift` which it just prints to the dojo.

 `send-task-take-gift.hoon`